-Family thought to play part in reducing stress for young Mexicans, study showsJanuary 9th, 2013 in Psychology & Psychiatry
+Family thought to play part in reducing stress for young Mexicans, study showsJanuary 9, 2013 by Sharita Forrest in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Family members may play a unique and influential role in buffering Mexican youth against the negative effects of stress as they transition into adulthood, suggests a new study by an interdisciplinary group of researchers at universities in Mexico and the U.S.